 The fair value of share options granted by the Group is estimated using the binomial model.
 The use of a valuation model requires management to make certain assumptions with respect to selected model inputs.
 Management estimates expected volatility based on the historical volatility of the stock of comparable companies.
 Expiration date is the basis for determining the expected life of an option.
 The risk-free interest rate is based on treasury yield curve rates with a remaining term which approximates to the expected life assumed at the date of grant.
 Changes in these input variables would affect the amount of expense associated with share-based compensation.
-The compensation expense recognized for all share-based awards is net of estimated forfeitures.
+The compensation expense recognised for all share-based awards is net of estimated forfeitures.
 The Company estimates forfeiture rates based on historical analysis of option forfeitures.
 If actual forfeitures vary from estimated forfeitures, adjustments to the compensation expense may be required.
-For the year ended December 31, 2018, the equity-settled share option expense was US \$704,000.
+For the years ended December 31, 2018 and 2019, the equity-settled share option expense was US\$704,000 and US \$1,272,000 respectively.
+Further details are contained in note 23 to the consolidated financial statements.